blai/grunt-express/README.md

 Keep the server alive indefinitely.
 Note that if this option is enabled, any tasks specified after this task will _never run_.
 By default, once grunt's tasks have completed, the web server stops.
 This option changes that behavior.

 This option can also be enabled ad-hoc by running the task like `grunt connect:targetname:keepalive`

+### debug
+Type: `Boolean`
+Default: `false`

+Turning this option on will make the "supervised" express|connect instance output more debugging messages.

 #### server
 Type: `String`